-- Develop an agreement or MOU between the juvenile court director/administrator, adult jail/corrections administration, and superior court judges regarding the housing of juvenile declines or remands under age 18.
-The agreement would be in place for the time span from the transfer of the case to criminal court until they are convicted in, or discharged from, criminal court, and would provide that these youth would be housed at the local (or regional) juvenile detention facility during this time period.2 - Transfer any juvenile held initially (and for no more than six hours) for identification and other processing from the local jail/corrections facility to the local juvenile detention facility; the detention facility would be responsible for providing ongoing housing and age-appropriate services, including education, until the juvenile has been convicted in adult court of a criminal offense, or discharged from incarceration by the Court.
-The juvenile once remanded would be recorded on the jail's recordkeeping system regardless of facility location. - The juvenile court/detention administration would retain the discretion to transfer or return any juvenile housed under the agreement back to the jail in the event of a significant management issue or security-related concern (i.e., dangerous, violent or destructive remanded juveniles that cannot be managed at the juvenile facility). - If remanded juveniles under age 18 are held in the adult jail, they should be segregated from the adult population to the greatest extent possible (sight and sound separation), and housed in a separate cell or in a cell with other remanded juveniles at a minimum.
-A decline of jurisdiction order must be provided for any remanded juvenile housed in an adult jail at the time of booking.
+• Develop an agreement or MOU between the juvenile court director/administrator, adult jail/corrections administration, and superior court judges regarding the housing of juvenile declines or remands under age 18.
+The agreement would be in place for the time span from the transfer of the case to criminal court until they are convicted in, or discharged from, criminal court, and would provide that these youth would be housed at the local (or regional) juvenile detention facility during this time period.
+(A written order that transfers the case to adult criminal court must accompany any remanded juvenile who is booked into the jail.)

+- Transfer any juvenile held initially (and for no more than six hours) for identification and other processing from the local jail/corrections facility to the local juvenile detention facility; the detention facility would be responsible for providing ongoing housing and age-appropriate services, including education, until the juvenile has been convicted in adult court of a criminal offense, or discharged from incarceration by the Court.
+The juvenile once remanded would be recorded on the jail's recordkeeping system regardless of facility location. - The juvenile court/detention administration could retain the discretion to transfer or return any juvenile housed under the agreement back to the jail in the event of a significant management issue or security-related concern (i.e., a dangerous, violent or destructive youthful inmate that cannot be managed at the juvenile facility). - If youth under adult court supervision are held in the adult jail, facilities should comply with the PREA standards (youthful inmate provisions), which include: No inmate under age 18 may be placed in a housing unit where contact will occur with adult inmates in a common space, shower area, or sleeping quarters; outside of housing units, sight and sound separation must be maintained, or direct staff supervision provided when the two are together; and every effort must be made to avoid placing youthful inmates (under age 18) in isolation to comply with the PREA provisions. - A decline of jurisdiction order must be provided for any remanded juvenile housed in an adult jail at the time of booking.
 Age-appropriate services and education must be provided, and other special needs for juveniles must be considered, including mental health needs and nutritional requirements.
+Providing age-appropriate services and education is consistent with the PREA standards-agencies "must afford them (youthful inmates) daily large-muscle exercise and any legally required special education services, and must provide them access to other programs and work opportunities to the extent possible."
+(From the Executive Summary of the rule, "National Standards to Prevent, Detect, and Respond to Prison Rape," Department of Justice.)

-Previous policy recommended by the former state advisory group regarding the holding of remanded juveniles was drafted on 7/92 by Tom Davis, then Juvenile Court Administrator in Spokane and Rosalie McHale, then Chief, Juvenile Justice Section, Department of Social and Health Services.
+Previous policy recommended by the former state advisory group regarding the holding of remanded juveniles was drafted in July 1992 by Tom Davis, then Juvenile Court Administrator in Spokane and Rosalie McHale, then Chief, Juvenile Justice Section, Department of Social and Health Services.